 Diabetes: How do I help protect my liver?

-You're wise to wonder about steps to protect your liver.
-Diabetes raises your risk of nonalcoholic fatty liver disease, a condition in which excess fat builds up in your liver even if you drink little or no alcohol.
+It's smart to think about how to protect your liver.
+Diabetes raises your risk of nonalcoholic fatty liver disease.
+In this condition, fat builds up in your liver even if you drink little or no alcohol.

-- Work with your health care team to achieve good control of your blood sugar.
+- Work with your health care team to manage your blood sugar.

-- Lose weight if you need to, and try to maintain a healthy weight.
+- Lose weight if you need to, and try to stay at a healthy weight.

 - Take steps to reduce high blood pressure.

-If you have diabetes, your doctor may recommend an ultrasound examination of your liver when you're first diagnosed and regular follow-up blood tests to monitor your liver function.
+If you have diabetes, your health care provider may recommend an ultrasound examination of your liver when you're first diagnosed.
+Then your care provider will likely do regular follow-up blood tests to monitor your liver function.